-The Audit Committee's primary duties include reviewing the Group's financial reports, and its risk management and internal control systems in order to ensure the presentation of a true and balanced assessment of the Group's financial position and corporate governance; making recommendation to the Board on the appointment of auditor; and reviewing financial and accounting policies and practices adopted by the Group.
+The Audit Committee's primary duties include reviewing the Group's financial reports, and its risk management and internal control systems in order to ensure the presentation of a true and balanced assessment of the Group's financial position and corporate governance; reviewing the effectiveness of the Group's internal audit function; making recommendation to the Board on the appointment of auditor; and reviewing financial and accounting policies and practices adopted by the Group.
 Other duties of the Audit Committee are set out in its specific terms of reference, which are posted on the websites of the Company and HKEx respectively.
 The Audit Committee is provided with sufficient resources enabling it to perform its duties.